NHOrus/srwq-compilation/episode-42.md

 "Not when I'm the armor!
 Now let me speak to it!
 The Warrior has something to say!!"

-The Diamond Eye reappears on the main screen, and focuses on the red figure.
-Ah, you'll be the Fighter Roar of this world then.
+The Diamond Eye reappears on the main screen, and focuses on the red figure. *Ah, you'll be the Fighter Roar of this world then.*

 "The Warrior told me of you, how your kind has chased him and the Kaiser across the multiverse, leaving chaos in your path!"

-I can't speak for the actions of my siblings...This Warrior, I...I can't quite figure out what I'm detecting here...What kind of entity is this?
+*I can't speak for the actions of my siblings...
+This Warrior, I...
+I can't quite figure out what I'm detecting here...
+What kind of entity is this?*

 "The Warrior is the Dark Ones greatest enemy.
 He strives to free the multiverse from the chains of darknes."

 Tetsuya turns to the other armored figure.
-"Wait...Duminass can hear it too?"
+"Wait...
+Duminass can hear it too?"

 Sleigh Preistly frowns "Why do you doubt that we can hear the Voice of Justice?
 Warrior Roar is real, and he's guided us this far, hasn't he?
 Were it not for him, the Kaiser and Thundergate wouldn't have been able to leave your world and come here to find us."

 Tetsuya rubs his head in annoyance.
 "I'm never going to get used to this job..."
-Haken Browning !zHe7DH816A Fri 12 Mar 2010 18:49:59 No.4689071 Report
-Quoted By: >>4689083
->>4689062
-...And shit just got dangerously complicated again.
-Good old Sciencegar.

-(BTW, that's SM!Sleigh and not OG!Sleigh, right?)
-Anonymous Fri 12 Mar 2010 18:49:59 No.4689072 Report
->>4689062
-Well, this is most revealing...
-But I SWEAR, if those two cause a diplomatic incident...
-Anonymous Fri 12 Mar 2010 18:53:59 No.4689083 Report
-Quoted By: >>4689099
->>4689071
-Obviously.
-And that explains what the fuck was going on with her.
-Poor Ibis.
-Haken Browning !zHe7DH816A Fri 12 Mar 2010 18:56:59 No.4689099 Report
-Quoted By: >>4689103
->>4689083
-Then the solution is simple:

-KILL TOUMA
-*adviceKatina*
-ACQUIRE FIGHTER IBIS
-Anonymous Fri 12 Mar 2010 18:58:55 No.4689103 Report
->>4689099
-Nice idea.
-Bad in practice.
-However, we may want to make mental note to do so if Touma and Sleigh cause a breakdown in negotiations.
-Haken Browning !zHe7DH816A Fri 12 Mar 2010 19:07:56 No.4689132 Report
-Quoted By: >>4689162 >>4689268
-...Wait, if Roar's a multiversal singularity like the Kaiser, Cobray/the Dis, etc. and is some sort of overmind that jumped from Kouta to Touma in the shift to the SMverse...

-...then exactly WHO is he hijacking in EXCEED no sekai?
-Sciencegar Sciencebolt Fri 12 Mar 2010 19:13:00 No.4689144 Report
-Quoted By: >>4689163 >>4689194 >>4689217 >>4689245
 Touma Kanou crosses his arms and frowns over his faceplate.
 "Duminass 7, do you truly forsake the darkness?
 Do you truly wish to fight for Justice?"

-I want peace.
+*I want peace.
 I want life.
-And...thanks to Katina, I've seen that I'm not going to get these things while Dark Brain roams the multiverse.
+And... thanks to Katina, I've seen that I'm not going to get these things while Dark Brain roams the multiverse.
 I am willing to work against him, I'll fight if I have to, but I'd prefer a smarter solution.
 If there's some other way to see him off, I'd rather search for that.
-The idea of me facing him directly...
+The idea of me facing him directly...*

 "Whats wrong?
 Are you backing out of this?"

-No, its just...If I ever was that powerful, I...I fear I'd be just like Dark Brain, that any being with so much power would be.
+*No, its just...
+If I ever was that powerful, I...
+I fear I'd be just like Dark Brain, that any being with so much power would be.*

 Touma raises his fist in front of him.
 "Thats not true, Duminass.
 If someone has a heart filled with Justice, their purpose will be noble, they will be incorruptible!"